Anavi-K/Breakout_Game/README.md

 - Coded the html and css for all pages
 - Got feedback
 - Did the finishing touches and made improvements based on feedback
-- Research for how to implement javascript for the game
+- Researched how to implement javascript for the game

 Day 3, Wednesday:
 - Start javascript for the game